MoralisWeb3/docs/docs/01-web3-data-api/evm/getting-started/get-your-api-key.md

 - **Prevent Public Exposure:** Do not embed the secret API key in publicly accessible web applications or forums, mitigating the risk of unauthorized access.
 :::

-## Step 3: Install the Moralis SDK
+## Step 3: Installing Moralis SDK

 With your Moralis API Key in hand, it's time to install the Moralis SDK in your project.
 The Moralis SDK acts as the bridge connecting your application to Moralis services, unlocking a world of possibilities for blockchain development.

-Use one of the following commands:
+You can install the Moralis SDK via one of the following commands:

 ### NPM